wso2/docs-choreo-dev/en/docs/manage/developer-portal.md

 # Developer Portal

 !!! note
-    This section will discuss about the main features, concepts, and limitations of the developer portal.
+    This section will describe the main features, concepts, and limitations of the Developer Portal.
 This will mainly focus on the API consumption.